ajbd2106/data-engineering-cases/README.md

 - Transfer the data in S3, at the processed zone;
 - Processed zone on S3 can be cataloged with AWS Glue and consumed by AWS Athena;
 - Use AWS Athena queries to manipulate the raw data and export the results as CSV.
-- It is important to freeze here that there are a lot of data visualization tools that can be also connect in Athena via JDBC and use it as data source to generate the report needed.
+- It is important to note here that there are a lot of data visualization tools that can be also connect in Athena via JDBC and use it as data source to generate the report needed.
 But i do not choose this option because the report must be a local HTML file.

 ### Prerequisites